Bachelor of Theology

 Adam began his working career as a spraypainter and from there moved into ministry as a youth pastor then an associate pastor at Riverlands Christian Church in Penrith.
 Then at the age of 25 he felt called to study theology at Southern Cross College (now AC); this continued through an honours degree up to a Doctorate of Ancient History at Macquarie University.
-He is married to Rachel and has a daughter named Sophia.
+He is married to Rachel and has a daughter named Sophia and son named Alexander.

 Yong-Sun Yang has an academic training in Mathematics, Economics, Philosophy, and Theology.
 He was born in South Korea and came to Australia in 1993 after 2 years of study in Japan.
 He lives in Sydney with his wife, Mi-Hea, three daughters, So-Ra, So-Ri, and Ha-Neul, and one son, Jeong-Hun.

 Andrew Youd is married to Nicola, and they both live with their dog in the north western suburbs of Sydney.
 Andrew graduated with a BTh through Southern Cross College in 2009.
 He has just recently finished his MaCS and will be graduating May 2014.
 Andrew is an active member of Hillsong Church, serving with his wife at the Macquarie extension service.
 Andrew works with Dr. Shane Clifton in the Faculty of Theology.

 IELTS for overseas students is 6.5 with no band lower than 6.0 (overseas students must maintain a full-time enrolment at all times).